apache/drill/_docs/connect/004-reg-fs.md

 ---
-title: "Registering a File System"
+title: "File System Storage Plugin"
-parent: "Storage Plugin Registration"
+parent: "Storage Plugin Configuration"
 ---
 You can register a storage plugin instance that connects Drill to a local file system or a distributed file system registered in `core-site.xml`, such as S3 or HDFS.
 When you register a storage plugin instance for a file system, provide a unique name for the instance, and identify the type as “`file`”.
-By default, Drill includes an instance named `dfs `that points to the local file system on your machine.
+By default, Drill includes an instance named `dfs` that points to the local file system on your machine.
 You can update this configuration to point to a distributed file system or you can create a new instance to point to a distributed file system.